North York Moors National Park doesn’t have the most glamorous of names.

 14. Giant kilns that you can imagine firing up to melt the ore which was then transported via railway

-15. Yet more stunning Panoramic views as you walk along the old Rosedale railway line
+15. Yet more stunning Panoramic views of North York Moors National Park as you walk along the old Rosedale railway line

 17. And hidden away along your walk there’s a cute little teas shop that you can pop in